15 Ways to Hack Your KitchenAid Stand Mixer

 Churn your own super-fresh butter

 Yes, your KitchenAid stand mixer can double as a butter churn!
 It doesn’t require any special extra attachments, either.
-Guess what I just put on my to-do list?
-This butter-making tutorial from TheKitchn looks pretty solid, and several YouTube videos walk through the process as well.

 Then take it a step further and mix in some honey, maple syrup, or cinnamon and sugar to make something special to spread on some fresh rolls.
 Or make a spreadable margarine alternative by mixing it with some olive or grapeseed oil.